Tuesday, February 24, 2015

 Narasinga Rao was a popular Kannada playwright, stage and film actor, producer and director.
 His 75 stage plays have been presented on the Kannada stage many times over.
 He is better known through his pen name, Parvatavani.
 He was invited to the wedding reception of a daughter of his long time friend who was also a writer, actor and director.
 Parvatavani came to the function and presented a book to the newly wed couple.
 He did not worry to remember the name of the boy, but knew the girl since her childhood.
 He wrote on the first page of the book, "With best wishes to Geetha and Geethapriya".
 The book is still a prized possession with the couple.

-That was nearly forty years ago.....
+That was forty seven years ago.....

 Identity being established through above methods is not a rare practice.
 In discourses like "Harikathe", which is an art form of story telling in which poetry, music and even dance at times are used, the Lord in whose praise the performance takes place is often remembered from time to time.